macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

     if x>0 then
       println(x); // --> -5

-True, it is also possible in single thread, but then is at least reproducible each time while in concurrent environment it depends on timing.
+True, it can also happen in single thread, but then it is at least reproducible each time while in concurrent environment it depends on timing.

 So we have 3 options:

    * share immutable data
-   * share mutable data by fully replicating it
+   * share mutable data by fully replicating it (in future)
-   * move data instead of sharing it
+   * move data instead of sharing it (in future)

 ### Tracking mutability